traktuner/mediathekview-docker/README.md

 | Tag | Description |
 |-----|-------------|
 | ubuntu22 | Latest stable version of the image based on ubuntu 22.04 LTS |

+You can find the Docker image on GHCR: \
+`docker pull ghcr.io/traktuner/mediathekview-docker:ubuntu22`